hlandau/ncdocs/domain-names.md

 Keys
 ----
-The key of the key-value pair shall be an ASCII-encoded name in the form `d/NAME`, where NAME does not exceed 63 characters in length and matches the following case sensitive POSIX regex:
+The key of the key-value pair SHALL be an ASCII-encoded name in the form `d/NAME`, where NAME does not exceed 63 characters in length and matches the following case sensitive POSIX regex:

   `^(xn--)?[a-z0-9]+(-[a-z0-9]+)*$`

 Note that as per the above regex, the standard rules for domain names are enforced.
-Domain names cannot begin or end with a hyphen, and consecutive hyphens are not allowed except as permitted by the Internationalized Domain Names (IDN) specification.
+Domain names MUST NOT begin or end with a hyphen, and consecutive hyphens MUST NOT appear except as permitted by the Internationalized Domain Names (IDN) specification (RFC 3492).

 The `d/` prefix identifies the Domain Names namespace within the Namecoin key namespace.
 Names under this prefix are reserved for use in relation to this